weyoss/redis-smq/README.md

 A `dead-letter queue` is a system generated queue that holds all messages that couldn't be processed or can not be delivered to consumers.

+By default, RedisSMQ does not store acknowledged and dead-lettered message to save disk space, memory usage, and also to increase message processing performance.
+If you need such feature, you can enable it from your [configuration](/docs/configuration.md) object.

 See [Consumer Reference](docs/api/consumer.md) for more details.

 ### Advanced Topics